Duniry Foundation (Egan Family Charitable Foundation)

 Reapplication Policy

 Not applicable.
-Organizations cannot submit initial applications, so reapplication is not possible through a formal process.
+Organisations cannot submit initial applications, so reapplication is not possible through a formal process.

 Application Success Factors

 Since the foundation does not accept applications, there are no application success factors in the traditional sense.
-However, reviewing their grantmaking patterns reveals the following about organizations that receive funding:
+However, reviewing available information about their grantmaking patterns reveals the following about organisations that receive funding:

 Recipient Characteristics:

-- Long-term relationships: The foundation awards multiple grants to the same organizations year after year (e.g., Boys and Girls Club of Newport County received $778,064 and $524,300 in 2023 alone; Redwood Library received three separate grants totaling $530,000)
+- Long-term relationships: The foundation awards multiple grants to the same organisations year after year, including Boys and Girls Club of Newport County, Redwood Library and Athenaeum, Providence College, and Fairfield University

-- Newport County connections: Half of all grants go to Rhode Island organizations, particularly in Newport County, suggesting strong personal or geographic ties to this area
+- Newport County connections: Based on third-party sources, a significant portion of grants go to Rhode Island organisations, particularly in Newport County, suggesting strong personal or geographic ties to this area

-- Educational focus: Both youth development organizations and higher education institutions receive substantial multi-year support
+- Educational focus: Both youth development organisations and higher education institutions receive substantial multi-year support

-- Established institutions: Recipients are well-established organizations with proven track records rather than new or experimental programs
+- Established institutions: Recipients are well-established organisations with proven track records rather than new or experimental programmes

 Key Takeaways for Grant Writers